 ADMINISTRATOR: Tigist Zegeye, Executive Director Other regional coordination tasks as identified.

-OUTCOME AND FINAL PRODUCT: The development of a statement of issues, impacts, and conclusions, recommendations for further study, and an action plan to pursue their resolution.
+OUTCOME AND FINAL PRODUCT: The development of a statement of issues, impacts, and conclusions, recommendations for further study, and an action plan to pursue resolution of identified issues, impacts and recommendations.

 TASK TYPE: Recurring as issues are identified.